anyaevostinar/anyaevostinar.github.io/classes/111-f22/lab-functions1.md

 ## Extra 2
 In addition, a great thing to do is think about programs like drafts of a paper.
 It's good to get down a first draft and then revise or *refactor* it.
-Pull up some of your old lab assignments and try refactoring them to use functions
+Pull up some of your old lab assignments and try refactoring them to use functions, in particular, try Exercise 4 from the [Mutating Lists](lab-mutating-lists) Lab.